yeeunPark0630/GameOfLife/readme.md

 # Requirements

-IntelliJ IDEA is required for building the game.\
+IntelliJ IDEA is required for building the game.

 # Screenshots

 This is a screen when user runs the game. \
-![start view][ImageSources/readme1]
+![start view][ImageSources/readme1.png]

 Whenever user clicks the cell, the game is started.
-At the bottom-left, it shows x-y coordinate of user selected, and at the bottom-right, it shows the number of frame changed(which is basically seconds after starting game). \
+At the bottom-left, it shows x-y coordinate of user selected, and at the bottom-right, it shows the number of frame changed(which is basically seconds after starting game).
-![game][ImageSources/readme2]
+![game][ImageSources/readme2.png]

 # Technologies
 * Java